solita/ossi-bot/README.md

 Setting up the Slack application is the hardest part in deployment.

 1. Create the Slack app at https://api.slack.com/apps/
-2. Deploy this backend with correct Slack signing secret (you can get it from your apps configuration)
+2. Deploy this backend with correct Slack signing secret (you can get it from your apps configuration), and management and public channels
 3. Create bot user for your app (such as @ossitron-2000)
 4. Add slash command to your app.
 Such as `/ossi` and define your `../slash` endpoint as an endpoint.
 Something like `https://frvreimv.execute-api.eu-north-1.amazonaws.com/dev/slash`
 5. Add interactive component handler to your app and route it to `../state`.
 Something like `https://frvreimv.execute-api.eu-north-1.amazonaws.com/dev/state`
 6. Add event handler for your app and route it to `../event`.
 Something like `https://frvreimv.execute-api.eu-north-1.amazonaws.com/dev/event`.
 Event handlers are expected to respond to challenges, so if it doesn't get verified, you signing secret is probably incorrect.
 7. Subscribe `message.im` events - **Important!** Subscribe to Bot Events, **NOT** to workspace events!!!
 8. Install your app (this might require admin privileges depending on your Slack configuration)
-9. Add Bot user you have created to management and public channels
+9. Add Bot user to  management and public channels
 10. Update your deployment with newly created bot user token (Oauth & permissions -> Bot User OAuth Access Token)
 11. Test slash command
 12. Test sending a private message to bot